black3agl3/randomTweaks/README.md

 Random stuff that I'm trying as I test things.
 This will most probably not be helpful to anybody but whatever...

+Since I am aiming at making a mod, this will be in java and require forge and stuff.

 Enjoy!